AlexiaTdev/fullstackopen_part3/README.md

 ## Exercise 3.7 step 7
 - [x] add the morgan middleware for the logging
 - [x] configure it to log messages to your console based on the "tiny" configuration.

+## Exercise 3.8 step 8
+- [ ] configure morgan so that it shows data sent in HTTP POST request